-Far more costly and time consuming to produce than chemically processed bamboo, our 100% mechanically processed bamboo linen fabric feels similar to cashmere.
-It is anti-bacterial and aFar costlier and time consuming to produce than the more popular chemically processed bamboo, our 100% mechanically processed bamboo linen fabric feels similar to cashmere.
+It is anti-bacterial, costlier and time consuming to produce than chemically processed bamboo, our 100% mechanically processed bamboo linen fabric feels similar to cashmere (Jersey range).
 It is naturally anti-bacterial and anti-fungal, anti-static, breathable and thermal regulating (which keeps you cool during hot weather and warm during the cooler months) even after multiple washings.

 What is chemically processed bamboo?

 This is the more popular method for producing bamboo fibres and the resulting fabric is generally called bamboo rayon or rayon made from bamboo.